Manikantan16/Excel-Projects/README.md

-# Excel-Projects
+## Excel-Projects 💹
-This repository contains sample Excel projects, templates, and examples of Excel dashboards, models, and analysis.
+This repository showcases a collection of sample Excel projects, templates, and examples of dashboards, models, and analysis.
+## Project 1: Education Attack in 2023